The Bay of Biscay is notorious for bad weather and rough seas but how accurate is this reputation?

 Which Cruises Go Through the Bay of Biscay?

-If you are cruising to the Mediterranean or the Canary Islands from the UK you are most likely going to go through the Bay of Biscay.
-Many cruises head straight from the edge of France downwards so avoid a lot of the bay.
+If you are cruising to the Mediterranean or the Canary Islands from the UK, you are most likely going to go through the Bay of Biscay.

-Many transatlantic cruises from the UK will go through the Bay of Biscay.
-Transatlantic cruises often move downwards before going across the Atlantic, they may even stop in the Canary Islands, Portugal and the Azores before making the crossing.
+Transatlantic cruises often sail downwards before crossing the Atlantic – they may even stop in the Canary Islands, Portugal, and the Azores before crossing.

-A number of ‘northern Europe’ cruises will also go through the bay.
+Many ‘Northern Europe’ cruises will also go through the bay.

 Ferries Cruise Through The Bay of Biscay